medikoo/modules-webmake/README.md

 // Define a file extension of a new format, can be an array e.g. ['xy', 'xyz'] exports.extension = 'xyz';

-// Which type is addressed by extension (can be either 'js', or 'json') exports.type = 'js';
+// Which type is addressed by extension (can be either 'js', 'json', 'css' or 'html') exports.type = 'js';

 // Define a compile function, that for given source code, produces valid body of a JavaScript module: